quantum-compiler/atlas/README.md

 * NCCL
 * CUDA

-### Build Torque
+### Build Atlas

 #### 1. Set related environment variables in `config/config.linux`
-We support two modes for simulation in Torque.
+We support two modes for simulation in Atlas.
 First one is distributed GPU-based simulation (`USE_LEGION=OFF`).
 The other one is CPU-offload enabled simulation (`USE_LEGION=ON`), which support simulating more qubits on a single machine.
 Note that the second mode hasn't been tested for multi-node execution.

 In addition, please also replace all hard-coded paths (starting with `/global/homes/m/mingkuan`) with your home directory.